1. Home

 WhatsApp

-Flintoff, 47, expressed deep admiration for McCullum, likening the culture he’s fostered under England's head coach to the resurgence seen in England football under Gareth Southgate.
+Flintoff expressed deep appreciation for McCullum and likened the culture developed under him as England’s head coach to the resurgence seen in England football under Gareth Southgate.

 Discussing the prospect of replacing McCullum on the Stick to Cricket podcast, Flintoff said: “It’s not something I’m looking at.
 Baz McCullum is incredible – the best England coach. … They are not just good players but great lads as well.”